-To troubleshoot the problems with your trailer lights, you have to carry out an all-round test; you might need a multimeter and some cables for this diagnoses.
+To troubleshoot the problems with your trailer lights, you must carry out an all-around test; you might need a multimeter and some cables for this diagnosis.

-You should disconnect the wirings and connect the lights directly to your tow vehicle to be sure that you are not having a wiring problem.
+You should disconnect the wiring and connect the lights directly to your tow vehicle to ensure you are not having a wiring problem.
 Test each light to know the ones that are not working right, then be sure you do not have a burnout bulb.

-If you have carried out the above processes, disconnect the trailer plugs; then you would find a set of pinholes, three of them are larger, and one is smaller.
-Those three are positive, and they control the lights, and the smaller pinhole is the negative terminal.
+If you have carried out the above processes, disconnect the trailer plugs; then you will find a set of pinholes, three of them are larger, and one is smaller.
+Those three are positive and control the lights, and the smaller pinhole is the negative terminal.

-Then with your multimeter, carry out a test on the ground connection, on your trailer plugs and finally on your lighting connector.
+Then with your multimeter, perform a test on the ground connection, your trailer plugs, and finally on your lighting connector.

 How to fix trailer lights?

 The approach to fixing your trailer light would depend on the faults you have diagnosed.
-If your diagnoses reveal that you have a faulty wire or a burnout bulb, we recommend you have them replaced.
+If your diagnoses reveal that you have a faulty wire or a burnout bulb, we recommend replacing them.

-You can remove a burnt out light bulbs by unscrewing the lens cover, which is most times held down by four screws.
+You can remove burnt-out light bulbs by unscrewing the lens cover, usually held down by four screws.
 Push down the bulb and rotate it clockwise to remove it.
 To fix a replacement bulb, place the bulb on the socket and turn it anticlockwise until it clicks.

-If you have a problem of inadequate grounding, you may have to do some rewiring, also check your wiring for any bridge, and test your trailer plugs and lighting connector to ensure that they are not the ones that need replacement.
+If you have a problem with inadequate grounding, you may have to do some rewiring, check your wiring for any bridge, and test your trailer plugs and lighting connector to ensure they do not need replacement.

 How to connect trailer lights?

 Your vehicle would have a female connector to receive the trailer plugs; the trailer plug is also called the male connector.
-You need to know that most trailers have the turning signals and brake lights connected to the same control cable.
+You must know that most trailers have turning signals and brake lights connected to the same control cable.

-So there are four wires to be connected, for proper organization of the color code, the white wire would be the ground wire, brown for tail or running lights.
-Also, the green light for the right turn and brake light, and lastly, the yellow light for the left turn light and brake lights.
+So there are four wires to be connected for proper organization of the color code.
+The white wire would be the ground wire and brown for the tail or running lights.
+Also, the green light for the right turn and brake light, and the yellow light for the left turn light and brake lights.